parse-community/docs/_includes/arduino/objects.md

 create.send();
 ```

-We do not recommend storing large pieces of binary data like images or documents in a `%{ParseObject}`. `%{ParseObject}`s should not exceed 128 kilobytes in size.
-We recommend you use `%{ParseFile}`s to store images, documents, and other types of files.
-You can do so by instantiating a `%{ParseFile}` object and setting it on a field.
+We do not recommend storing large pieces of binary data like images or documents in a `ParseObject`. `ParseObject`s should not exceed 128 kilobytes in size.
+We recommend you use `ParseFile`s to store images, documents, and other types of files.
+You can do so by instantiating a `ParseFile` object and setting it on a field.
 See the [Files section in the REST documentation](/docs/rest#files) for more details.

 For more information about how Parse handles data, check out our documentation on [Data](/docs/rest#data).